corajr/servant-state-graph/README.md

 useful, for example, when looking for the shortest path(s) to reach a desired state (such as a revenue-generating action).

+It also includes the beginnings of a [HAL](http://stateless.co/hal_specification.html) library for Servant, for serving a hypermedia API.

 ## Prerequisites
 - [haskell-stack](https://www.haskellstack.org/): `curl -sSL https://get.haskellstack.org/ | sh`
     - run `stack setup` to obtain the Haskell compiler